There’s being a Democrat and then there’s being a Wyoming Democrat, which Cheyenne resident Jen Solis sees as two entirely different things.

 She is a mother of three children now, but Solis said she suffered through about a decade of miscarriages prior to giving birth.
 Had Wyoming’s laws passed in recent years curtailing abortion access been in effect then, Solis said she would have been put “in harm’s way.”

-Solis said she suffered the exact same medical circumstance as a woman she believes recently died in Georgia after a hospital there spent about 20 hours deliberating about whether it would be allowed to operate on her after she suffered an infection upon taking abortion pills.
+Solis said she suffered what she believes to be the same medical circumstance as a woman who died in Georgia after a hospital there spent about 20 hours deliberating about whether it would be allowed to operate on her after she suffered an infection upon taking abortion pills.
 At the time, Georgia had a law restricting all abortions after six weeks after conception.

 “I cannot tolerate the idea of a woman in the position I was in 13 years ago experiencing that,” she said.
 “Pregnancy is so personal and to have the government dictating when it’s OK to get the care you need is not acceptable.”